nir/jupylet/docs/programmers_reference_guide/synthesis.rst

     example ``play(C4, 1/2, resonance=4, decay=2)``.

-And now that the synthesizer is ready let's instantiate it, set up a nice reverb effect, and start a simple loop.
-Note how the ``ncall`` argument is used to play a note once every 4 cycles through the loop:
+And now that the synthesizer is ready let's instantiate it, set up a nice reverb effect, and start two simple simultaneous loops:

 .. code:: python